 1. Start with a guided scooter tour

 We kicked off our visit to Hanoi with two guided scooter tours and absolutely loved it!
 There are loads of scooters in Vietnam and being able to get in amongst it and see Hanoi from the back of one was an exhilarating experience.
-Our guides were knowledgable, sharing in-depth insight on all the spots we visited.
+Our guides were knowledgeable, sharing in-depth insight into all the spots we visited.
 They also took us to places I’d never seen before, despite having visited Hanoi many times before.
 We did our tours with Vietnam Vintage Vespa Tours and loved it!
-Find Vietnam Vintage Vespa Tours here.

 2. Wander the famous Hanoi train street

 You’ll find no shortage of other visitors at Hanoi’s famous train street but there’s a good reason; it’s awesome!
 The train tracks are bordered by perfectly placed cafes serving local favourites like egg coffee and traditional Vietnamese coffee.
 A couple of times a day the train rips through the area, coming perilously close to the storefronts.
 In between those times, the tracks are crawling with visitors seeking the perfect Instagram shot.
 We actually visited while it was POURING rain and got the tracks all to ourselves!
 Find out more about visiting Hanoi train street here.

 3. Have drinks at the Diamond Sky Bar